redis/redis-doc/docs/data-types/sorted-sets.md

 "150"
 > ZINCRBY racer_scores 50 "Henshaw"
 "200"
-{{ /clients-example> }}
+{{< /clients-example >}}

-You'll see that `ZADD` returns 0 when the member already exists, and the score is updated while `ZINCRBY` returns the new score.
+You'll see that `ZADD` returns 0 when the member already exists (the score is updated), while `ZINCRBY` returns the new score.
 The score for racer Henshaw went from 100, was changed to 150 with no regard for what score was there before, and then was incremented by 50 to 200.

 ## Basic commands